 - What Programs Are Available To Assist People With Disabilities in Michigan?

 Is there a Medicaid waiver program in Michigan?
-Michigan has several waivers including:
+Michigan has several Medicaid waivers including:

 - Choice Renewal

 What state department handles the Medicaid waiver program in Michigan?
-The Department of Community Health handles the Medicaid Waiver Program for persons with developmental disabilities.
+The Department of Community Health oversees the Medicaid Waiver Program for persons with developmental disabilities in Michigan.

 Is there a website?
 Michigan.gov